 Central Arizona College

-Understanding your personality type helps you understand how you do things best and most comfortably.
+Understanding student personality types helps you understand how you do things best and most comfortably.
 When I talk about personality type with students I usually do this activity:

 “Sign your name on a piece of paper using the hand you are most comfortable writing with.
 Now, sign your name next to it with the other hand.”